AdrienTorris/awesome-blazor/README.md

 * [BlazorFileSaver](https://github.com/IvanJosipovic/BlazorFileSaver) - Blazor Component wrapper for FileSaver.js.

 ## Videos
+* [Exploring Blazor - Building Interactive Web Apps Using C#](https://www.youtube.com/watch?v=BjCgD7sW8FA) - August 25, 2019 - There’s been a ton of buzz in the .NET community lately around Blazor.
+Unlike many hyped technologies however, Blazor seems to have earned the attention.
+It earned it in part by delivering a solution that gives C# developers what they want but doing so in a way that relied on open web standards.
+In this session, Microsoft’s Jeremy Likness will go deeper into what Blazor is, how it works and how you can use it to build web apps.
 * [Blazor Tips and Tricks](https://www.youtube.com/watch?v=KlPaM0yWWbQ) - August 22, 2019 - Ed Charbeneau shares and answers some of the most frequently asked questions he receives when showing folks Blazor.
 * [Let's learn Blazor!](https://www.twitch.tv/videos/463380254) - August 06, 2019 - Let's learn Blazor! about Blazor validation.
 * [Create Blazor App From Scratch Using Oceanware NuGet Packages](https://www.youtube.com/watch?v=0ZLzjLpaNjE) - August 04, 2019 - This video is a live coding session creating a new Blazor server-side app and brining in the Ocean NuGet packages, have a forms app with two-way data binding and rich validation in a few minutes.